-To put this in perspective, hundreds of test-takers have managed to get a top-1% score without doing anything near 7,000 questions.
-Despite minor variations in question composition or type of reasoning used on the LSAT, the test doesn’t change much year after year.
+To put this in perspective, hundreds of test-takers have managed to get a top-1% score without doing anything near that many questions.
+Despite minor variations in question composition or type of reasoning on the LSAT, the test doesn’t change much year after year.
 The key is to study efficiently, not crank out as many practice tests as possible.

-This abundance of choice is both fortunate and overwhelming, especially for students enrolled in one of our full-length LSAT courses.
-Suddenly, you have at your disposal a copy of virtually every licensed test question in existence, hundreds of additional drills, virtual modules, test explanations, score reports, etc. Making sense of it all can be stressful, so here’s a quick guide on how to use these resources (most of which are on the Online Student Center) as efficiently as possible:
+This abundance of choice is both fortunate and overwhelming, especially for students who enroll in our LSAT courses.
+Suddenly, you have almost every licenses test question in existence at your disposal.
+You also have access to hundreds of drills, virtual modules, test explanations, score reports, and more.
+Making sense of it all can be stressful, so here’s a quick guide on how to use these resources in terms of our course as efficiently as possible.

-- Virtual Lesson Recaps and Explanations: These are primarily meant for students who happen to miss a lesson, but can be extremely helpful to anyone who found the material covered in class to be particularly challenging.
-While you need not watch every Lesson Recap or read every single question explanation, focus on the areas you found most difficult to comprehend.
+These are primarily meant for students who miss a lesson, but can be extremely helpful to anyone struggling with the concept the lesson covers.
+You won’t have to watch every Lesson Recap or read every single question explanation.
+Focus on the areas you found most difficult to comprehend.

-- Lesson Homework.
 You must complete the homework for each lesson, beginning with the conceptual overview, homework drills, and practice sections.
+No, the lesson homework is not “graded,” but you’re only hurting yourself if you don’t complete it.
 If you have a hard time finishing all of your homework in time, check out the Critical Homework List provided online under Lesson and Homework Supplements.

-- Supplemental Test Sections.
-Leave those for the second half of your course, or after the course is over (if you have a few weeks left before test day).
+Leave those for the second half of your course, or after the course is over if you have a few weeks left before test day.
 There are hundreds of additional questions in these sections, and it is probably wise to focus on those sections with which you tend to struggle the most.

-- Your Instructor.
-All of our instructors have scored in the 98th percentile on an actual LSAC-administered LSAT and are able to clearly explain the underlying principles of the LSAT.
+All of our instructors have scored at least a 170 on an actual LSAC-administered LSAT and are able to clearly explain the underlying principles of the LSAT.
 Use them to your advantage!
 Pay attention in class, and don’t hesitate to ask them any question you have.
-Their only job is to teach you how to fill out a Scantron sheet 🙂